English literature: Drama

+Augustan Literature: Beginnings

+Although the term Augustan literature is more closely associated with the later Georgian era, its beginnings are to be found in the late Stuart period.
+Early examples include A Tale of a Tub (1704) and An Argument Against Abolishing Christianity (1708) by Jonathan Swift, and An Essay on Criticism (1711) by Alexander Pope.

-Georgian era (1714-1837)
+Georgian era (1714–1837)

+The Georgian era is named after the Hanoverian kings George I, George II, George III and George IV.
+The definition of the Georgian era is also often extended to include the relatively short reign of William IV, which ended with his death in 1837.

+The Georgian era saw the Industrial Revolution, and the emergence of important British Enlightenment philosophers like George Berkeley, David Hume and Adam Smith, who followed earlier (1600s) philosophers like Francis Bacon, Thomas Hobbes and John Locke.

-Augustan literature (1700–1745)
+Augustan literature (1714–1745)

-During the 18th century literature reflected the worldview of the Age of Enlightenment (or Age of Reason): a rational and scientific approach to religious, social, political, and economic issues that promoted a secular view of the world and a general sense of progress and perfectibility.
-Led by the philosophers who were inspired by the discoveries of the previous century by people like Isaac Newton and the writings of Descartes, John Locke and Francis Bacon.
-They sought to discover and to act upon universally valid principles governing humanity, nature, and society.
-They variously attacked spiritual and scientific authority, dogmatism, intolerance, censorship, and economic and social restraints.
-They considered the state the proper and rational instrument of progress.
-The extreme rationalism and skepticism of the age led naturally to deism and also played a part in bringing the later reaction of romanticism.
-The Encyclopédie of Denis Diderot epitomized the spirit of the age.
+Augustan literature is a style of British literature produced in the first half of the 18th century and ending in the 1740s, with the deaths of Alexander Pope and Jonathan Swift, in 1744 and 1745, respectively.
+It was a literary epoch that featured the rapid development of the novel, an explosion in satire, the mutation of drama from political satire into melodrama and an evolution toward poetry of personal exploration.
+In philosophy, it was an age increasingly dominated by empiricism, while in the writings of political economy, it marked the evolution of mercantilism as a formal philosophy, the development of capitalism and the triumph of trade.

-The term Augustan literature derives from authors of the 1720s and 1730s themselves, who responded to a term that George I of Great Britain preferred for himself.
+The term Augustan literature derives from authors of the 1720s and 1730s, who responded to a term that George I of Great Britain preferred for himself.
 While George I meant the title to reflect his might, they instead saw in it a reflection of Ancient Rome's transition from rough and ready literature to highly political and highly polished literature.
-It is an age of exuberance and scandal, of enormous energy and inventiveness and outrage, that reflected an era when English, Welsh, Scottish, and Irish people found themselves in the midst of an expanding economy, lowering barriers to education, and the beginnings of the Industrial Revolution.
+It is an age of exuberance and scandal, of enormous energy and inventiveness and outrage, that reflected an era when English, Welsh, Scottish, and Irish people found themselves in the midst of an expanding economy and lowering barriers to education.